wlonkly/mymyapps-firefox/README.md

 - **Enter**: Open the selected app in a new tab

 ### Refresh Data
-- Click "Refresh from MyApps" to get updated app links
+- Click "Refresh from MyApps" to manually get updated app links
-- Data automatically refreshes if older than 24 hours
+- Data automatically updates when you visit myapps.microsoft.com
-- Refresh is required if you have new apps added to your Microsoft account
+- Apps are cached indefinitely - no forced refresh on stale data

 ## Key Differences from Chrome Version